Healthy Homes Assessment Korokoro

 • Does the home have sufficient ventilation including extractor fans?

-The consequences of not having an Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently being on the wrong side of the tenancy solutions ruling can have a significant impact for landlords and property managers.
-For expert advice get in touch today to book your rental properties home assessment.
+The consequences of not having an Healthy Home in accordance with lawful Residential Tenancies Act and consequently getting on the wrong side of the ruling on tenancy services ruling can have a significant impact for property owners and landlords.
+For professional assistance, get in touch today and book your rental property home assessment.

 home assessments for rental properties